joshuakalule/FitTrack/README.md

 ### Backend (The Library Management Office)
 - **Built with Flask**: Our website's dynamic management is powered by Flask, comparable to a library's catalog system for book management.
 - **Dynamic Content**: Updated information provided by **Gunicorn**, resembling a librarian providing the latest book on a topic.
+- **Database**: Stores data in a MYSQL database which is like the entire library containing books

 ### How They Work Together
 When you visit our website, Nginx displays the static content first, like seeing the bookshelves upon entering a library.
-For more specific, current information, Gunicorn and Flask collaborate to provide it, just as a librarian would assist you with finding the latest book.
+For more specific, current information, Gunicorn and Flask collaborate to provide it from the database, just as a librarian would assist you with finding the latest book.

 ## Table of Content
 * [Environment](#environment)